SocialPilot Review 2022

 - Bulk scheduling with image: While both the tools support bulk scheduling SocialPilot includes support for images while Hootsuite doesn’t support it yet.

 - Integrations: Both SocialPilot and Hootsuite use integrations and workarounds to make up for what they don’t natively have.
-For example, Hootsuite has YouTube integration which SocialPilot adjusts the same using Zapier, similarly Hootsuite lacks native Pinterest integration, which it works out using Tailwind.
+For example, Hootsuite has YouTube integration which SocialPilot adjusts the same using Zapier integration, similarly Hootsuite lacks native Pinterest integration, which it works out using Tailwind.

 - Content Library: SocialPilot includes content library (save drafts of posts for use and reuse) in all its plans starting from $25 per month.
 However, if you choose Hootsuite, content library is available only with the business plan (starting at $599!) and higher.